sjdv1982/seamless/silk.md

 (1) indicates object-only, (2) indicates array-only

 ## storage
+Note: in addition to being normative (schema) values, these are also descriptive (actual) values that are carried by Silk for each instance.
+As a simple value, the schema describes the required value.
+Full-blown schematics (e.g. anyOf) should also be supported.

 ### form
 "plain": instance must be stored as a list, dictionary or plain scalar